 1888 Victoria visited Florence in Italy as the guest of Lady Crawford.

 1889 During a stay in Biarritz (France) Victoria briefly crossed into Spain, becoming the first British monarch to visit the country.

 1894 Victoria made her last visit to Saxe-Coburg.

 However, Victoria made no visits to any of the countries she ruled (Canada, India etc) outside the United Kingdom.

-Queen Victoria in no way travelled to different areas of the British Empire different than those right this moment around England for a sort of motives... at the beginning, very few monarchs till now Victoria went to different areas of the international. submit to in ideas that Britian is an island, and shuttle, till now airplanes, meant ships or trains.
-It took it sluggish to get everywhere, and the monarch grow to be predicted to stay domicile, as they have been the 'soul' of the rustic.
-Prince Albert did the travelling, to boot as, of path, the ambassadors, and so on. contemporary shuttle has allowed the heads of countries to shuttle lots extra so now than back then.
+Queen Victoria never travelled to different factors of the British Empire different than those right this moment around England for a sort of reasons... initially, very few monarchs formerly Victoria went to different factors of the international. do no longer forget that Britian is an island, and shuttle, formerly airplanes, meant ships or trains.
+It took a while to get everywhere, and the monarch became predicted to stay homestead, as they have been the 'soul' of the rustic.
+Prince Albert did the vacationing, besides as, of direction, the ambassadors, and so on. cutting-part shuttle has allowed the heads of countries to shuttle lots greater so now than back then.